Date Updated: 07/25/2025

 What to expect from your doctor

-Your doctor is likely to ask you questions about your symptoms, such as:
+You'll likely be asked a few questions about your symptoms, such as:

 • What, if anything, seems to improve your symptoms?